 Course questions will be answered at the pre-race briefing.
 Unreasonable complaints, criticisms, and selfish attitudes will be ignored and race management and/or the appropriate volunteer will administer humility to the participant in question.

-Race day will be hot, the rubber on the bottom of your shoes gets really gooey hot, melt synthetic clothing hot, sweat buckets of H2O hot.... then again, it might rain.
+Race day will be hot, the rubber on the bottom of your shoes gets really gooey hot, melt synthetic clothing hot, sweat buckets of H2O hot.
+2019 is now referred to as the Hell Cat because it was so hot..
+Runners were crying on the course and the Finish line looked like a MASH unit.
+Then again, it might rain.
 The summer of 1999 the temperature dropped 20 degrees on race day.
 The over abundance of rocks will be sizzling and the dirt will turn into throat choking dust.
 Along with the heat is the humidity.
 It gets, "cut it with a knife" humid.
-You'll feel like your swimming in the open air.
+You'll feel like you're swimming in the open air.
 No matter how acclimated you are this run demands that you carry water.
 In fact it's mandatory!
 ALL RUNNERS MUST CARRY AT LEAST ONE 20 oz WATER BOTTLE and TWO bottles if you want to finish the race.
 In 2007 one bottle runners had an extremely hard and difficult race.
 An equipment check will be conducted prior to the start to ensure safety and fashion.
 The Hagerstown Almanac (which has an unnatural record for predicting race day temperatures) predicts that race day will bring us temperatures worthy of ultra lore... hot, humid, hazy, possibility of rain and frustrating.
 You'll curse the day they created the Catoctin Trail.

 First Time Ultra Runners and Hikers :